Table of Contents

 New Visa Duration Options: 30, 60, and 90-Day Visit Visas

 Previously, if you were coming to Dubai on a tourist visa, you basically had one option — 30 days.
-That was it.
 Now, under the updated dubai new visa policy, you can choose from three durations depending on your purpose and how long you plan to stay.

 30-Day Visit Visa

-Still the most common option for short trips.
-Good for tourism, family visits, or quick business meetings.
-You can extend it twice inside the country now — more on that below.
+Still the most common option for short trips — tourism, family visits, or quick business meetings.
+You can extend it twice inside the country now, covered in the extension section below.

 60-Day Visit Visa

-This one is newer and really useful if you're coming for job hunting, a longer family visit, or medical treatment.
+Useful if you're job hunting, on a longer family visit, or seeking medical treatment.
 You'll need to show AED 5,000 (approx. USD 1,360) in your bank account, a confirmed return ticket, and a hotel booking or host letter with Emirates ID.

 90-Day Visit Visa

 * Prices listed are approximate government fees as of 2026 and may change.
-Always confirm current fees at icp or gdrfad before applying.
+Always confirm current fees at ICP or GDRFA before applying.

 The 5-Year Multi-Entry Tourist Visa: New Requirements

-This one is genuinely exciting if you travel to Dubai regularly.
-UAE launched a 5-year multiple-entry tourist visa — and it's a real game changer for frequent visitors.
-You don't need to apply every single time you want to visit.
+This one is genuinely useful if you travel to Dubai regularly.
+UAE launched a 5-year multiple-entry tourist visa, so you don't need to apply every single time you want to visit.

 How It Works

-You can stay up to 90 days per visit and up to 180 days per calendar year in total.
-So basically six months a year in UAE, split however you want across multiple trips.
-No need to apply again and again.
+You can stay up to 90 days per visit and up to 180 days per calendar year in total — six months a year in UAE, split across multiple trips.

 Who Qualifies

-The catch?
-You need a minimum bank balance of USD 4,000 (approximately AED 14,700) to be eligible.
-This is a new financial proof requirement under the 2026 rules.
-If you can show that in your bank statement, you're good.
-You can check all the specifics of the multi-entry visa process if you want to go ahead and apply for this one.
+You need a minimum bank balance of USD 4,000 (approximately AED 14,700) to be eligible — a financial proof requirement under the 2026 rules.
+You can check all the specifics of the multi-entry visa process if you want to apply.

 Re-Entry Rule You Need to Know

 If you exit after a 30-day tourist visa, UAE immigration expects you to wait at least 30 days before re-entering on another tourist visa.
-This is really important — a lot of people don't know this and get surprised at the airport.
-The 5-year multi-entry visa skips all that because it's already set up for multiple entries.
+A lot of people don't know this and get surprised at the airport.
+The 5-year multi-entry visa skips this entirely because it's already set up for multiple entries.

-This is one of the biggest quality-of-life changes in the new visit visa rule in dubai — and it directly replaces the old "visa run" system.
+This is one of the biggest quality-of-life changes in the new rules for visa renewal in dubai — and it directly replaces the old "visa run" system.
 Before December 2025, if your 30-day tourist visa was about to expire, you basically had to leave UAE, go to Oman or somewhere nearby, and come back.
-That's now officially over.
+That's now officially over: the ICP portal handles the whole process digitally, and you never have to leave the country to reset your visa.

 How the New Extension System Works

 You can now get two separate 30-day extensions inside the country without leaving.
-So a 30-day visa can become 90 days total — 30 original + 30 first extension + 30 second extension.
-You apply online through the ICP portal before your visa expires.
+A 30-day visa can become 90 days total — 30 original + 30 first extension + 30 second extension.

 Important: 180-Day Annual Cap